 N.Y.
 Jets vs. Green Bay Packers Betting Odds

-If you’re betting with the Jets on Sunday, you’ll want to find +7.5 if possible.
+If you’re betting on the New York Jets on Sunday, you’ll want to find +7.5 if possible.
 If you’re betting against the Jets, you can probably find the Packers at -7 as the odds continue to fluctuate leading up to Sunday’s kickoff at Lambeau Field.

-Here are some of the best odds available at various sportsbooks.
+Here are some of the best NY NFL odds available at various sportsbooks.

 Jets Earning Their Wings

 Jets’ rookie running back Breece Hall and cornerback Sauce Gardner are raising their stock among the league’s first-year players.
 This Jets’ rookie class already has the potential to be among the best in franchise history.